wassname/scrape_r_rational/data/cache2/i1tn4i.md

 ### Comments:

-> **u/None** [+8] *
+> **u/None** [+9]  (an hour later)
 >
 > Oaths of office for government office and employment suddenly are unbreakable vows, things-you-just-do if you hold such a position.
 The president of the US is trapped into the constraints of his inaugural oath, Queen Lizzy is bound by her coronation oath, legislators, judges, military members, anyone who works for the government and takes an oath of office as an official part of their position.
+>
 > No one knows this to be the case unless and until it is deduced from behavior of public officials.
 It just comes into effect one day and the relevant people start acting accordingly.
+>
 > Feel free to consider from the point of view of a holder of a particular office or the point of view of society etc.
->

->> **u/scruiser** [+4]  *CYOA**
+>> **u/scruiser** [+4]  *CYOA* (2 hours later)
 >>
 >> How do delusional people interact with Oaths?
 Like if a person can literally convince themselves of anything do their oaths bind them according to their warped perception or to the actual reality of the situation?
->>

->>> **u/None** [+4] *
+>>> **u/None** [+5]  (2 hours later)
 >>>
 >>> Probably more interesting if it’s according to actual reality, non-delusional people aren’t guaranteed to treat situations according to actual reality either.
->>>

->>>> **u/scruiser** [+5]  *CYOA**
+>>>> **u/scruiser** [+4]  *CYOA* (2 hours later)
 >>>>
 >>>> The more subjective aspects of the Oath might still give delusional people more wiggle room, unless the Oath actively actively sorts through the best range of legal interpretation and applies it novel ways...
+>>>>
 >>>> Anyway, lets look at some Oaths:
+>>>>
 >>>> For US president
+>>>>
 >>>> > I do solemly swear (or affirm) that I will faithfully execute the  Office of President of the United States, and will to the best of my  Ability, preserve, protect and defend the Constitution of the United  States.
+>>>>
 >>>> So the Oath doesn't actually directly prevent or bar much activity, the most is that "faithfully execute" implies that the President will avoid doing stuff that prevents faithfully executing the oath.
 But crimes that are sufficiently disconnected from the office and the constitution might still be allowable by the Oath.
 Also the oath requires the President to preserve/protect/defend the Constitution, but says nothing about the norms and precedents surrounding the constitution.
 Still, this is probably enough to curb some of the worst absolute worst excesses and violations, but a lot of the subtler stuff could still go through I think.
 (So not to get too political, but the Oath would only slightly get in the way of the most extreme Presidents, like Trump).
+>>>>
 >>>> The Supreme Court Oath looks like it may have a clause that does some interesting things though:
+>>>>
 >>>> > I, _________, do solemnly swear (or affirm) that I will administer justice without respect to persons, and do equal right to the poor and to the rich, and that I will faithfully and impartially discharge and perform all the duties incumbent upon me as _________ under the Constitution and laws of the United States; and that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.
 So help me God.
+>>>>
 >>>> If the Oath takes a sufficiently literal interpretation of "administer justice without respect to persons, and do equal right to the poor and to the rich" that may actually force the supreme court judges to push policy changes to the entire legal system to correct some of the systemic issues, especially against the poor and disadvantaged.
 The Supreme Court gets to affirm, amend or overturn decisions made by lower courts and tribunals, so this Oath may drive them to actively chose cases that they can push through new precedents and rulings that will change some of the systemic issues in the U.S. justice system.
->>>>

->>>>> **u/GaBeRockKing** [+6]  *Horizon Breach: http://archiveofourown.org/works/6785857**
+>>>>> **u/GaBeRockKing** [+5]  *Horizon Breach: http://archiveofourown.org/works/6785857* (3 hours later)
 >>>>>
 >>>>> On the flipside, a RAW interpretation of that oath implies that they must oppose anyonr who would seek to modify the consitution as it stands.
->>>>>

->>>>>> **u/scruiser** [+3]  *CYOA**
+>>>>>> **u/scruiser** [+3]  *CYOA* (3 hours later)
 >>>>>>
 >>>>>> The constitution sets out terms under which it may be modified, but yeah a hyper literal interpretation of “preserve” would drive them to oppose any changes to it in so far as opposing changes doesn’t go against other parts of the Oath.
->>>>>>

->>>>> **u/Norseman2** [+6] *
+>>>>> **u/Norseman2** [+4]  (7 hours later)
 >>>>>
 >>>>> I think you've missed a significant chunk of the impact of the faithful execution clause.
 For example, Article II section 3 of the US constitution says of the president:
+>>>>>
 >>>>> >He shall from time to time give to the Congress information of the state of the union, and recommend to their consideration such measures as he shall judge necessary and expedient; he may, on extraordinary occasions, convene both Houses, or either of them, and in case of disagreement between them, with respect to the time of adjournment, he may adjourn them to such time as he shall think proper; he shall receive ambassadors and other public ministers; **he shall take care that the laws be faithfully executed**, and shall commission all the officers of the United States.
+>>>>>
 >>>>> This, in combination with faithful execution, means he can't intentionally allow for the failure or mismanagement of branches of the government which enforce and facilitate federal law, like the EPA, the IRS, the Federal Trade Commission, or the Department of Education.
 It doesn't necessarily require optimal enforcement, but it does prevent intentionally suboptimal enforcement.
+>>>>>
 >>>>> All of that would be revolutionary.
 Suddenly, the FTC is breaking up monopolies like old times, the EPA is back in full swing, the Department of Education is functional again, and the IRS is suddenly auditing and taxing the wealthy along with the poor.
->>>>>

->>>>>> **u/RetardedWabbit** [+2] *
+>>>>>> **u/RetardedWabbit** [+2]  (a day later)
 >>>>>>
 >>>>>> I think you are too optimistic, we have a lot of laws on the books we are perfectly happy not to enforce.
 On the upside these laws would get fixed rapidly, and inconsistently applied laws do disproportionately harm minorities.
 Depending on how intense the compulsion to enforce laws is you can get a lot of bad stuff.
+>>>>>>
 >>>>>> For example:
+>>>>>>
 >>>>>> Federal agents invade marijuana decriminalized States, arresting citizens and state government en mass.
 Federal agents would also be charging millions across the country for digital piracy violations.
 Someone also recently pointed out that deleting cookies from "x number of free article sites before a paywall" is in fact a violation of DMCA.
+>>>>>>
 >>>>>> The entire Army gets sent to fortify the borders beyond any cost effective point.
+>>>>>>
 >>>>>> The IRS would suddenly be targeting the poor much more for minor filing issues, they currently slip through the cracks due to volume and low reward/cost, as they make mistakes more often and are hurt by audits more than the accountants of the rich.
+>>>>>>
 >>>>>> National park rangers are suddenly tasked with arresting huge numbers of tourists, and would shut down large numbers of national park profiting businesses.
+>>>>>>
 >>>>>> Edit: I'm not sure how this would work depending on specific wording, but federal agencies have truly astronomical amounts of data about everyone's internet usage given freely by businesses and obtained through subterfuge.
 If you MUST enforce laws to the best of your ability then depending on the legal use of that information it gets used to profile and target people at the least or charge them immediately at the worst.
->>>>>>

->>> **u/None** [+2] *
+>>> **u/None** [+2]  (2 hours later)
 >>>
 >>> I’m going to lean towards the idea that, to the extent that an oath doesn’t give discretion, it compels the person to consider reality, and also that any legal terms in the oath are interpreted in the context of the relevant laws.
 So a person would have to consider how reality would affect their ability to act consistently with the oath.
->>>

->> **u/Frommerman** [+4] *
+>> **u/Frommerman** [+4]  (a day later)
 >>
 >> Local governments would be the most immediately impacted.
 All those wierd laws on the books which made sense at one point, but aren't getting enforced anymore?
 They're in force now.
 Police are obligated to faithfully carry out their duties to investigate every crime they become aware of, without discretion.
 However, the oath to serve and protect actually starts working, so as arrests skyrocket police brutality and use of excessive force plummets.
 This increases police mortality rates, but probably not above the rates of, like, garbage collectors, not to mention US Presidents.
 The court systems collapse under the sudden massive increase in cases until new judges can be sworn in.
 Many state bar associations have regulations allowing the attorney general to mandate any member of the bar to perform civil defender duties if the regular civil defender system comes under too much stress, so every lawyer in the state, government employee or not, suddenly *becomes* a government employee until some kind of equilibrium is reached.
+>>
 >> But honestly?
 I expect total collapse of all government systems inside a week.
 Our governments were not designed to handle fae-level oathkeeping, but around ordinary human weakness.
 Conflicting oaths absolutely exist, and such conflicts would be suddenly magically intractable.
 What happens to the people sworn to a government which suddenly does not exist to any useful degree?

+>> **u/OnlyEvonix** [+4]  (a day later)
 >>

->> **u/OnlyEvonix** [+4] *
->>
 >> What happens if an oath has a logical contradiction?
 For example many oaths include a bit about upholding the law and the law occasionally contradicts itself.
->>

->>> **u/None** [+1] *
+>>> **u/None** [+1]  (2 days later)
 >>>
 >>> Depends on the wording of the oath and the wording/context of the law?
 If the person is in a position to get laws changed without violating the oath, they could do that.
->>>

-> **u/scruiser** [+5]  *CYOA**
+> **u/scruiser** [+5]  *CYOA* (an hour later)
 >
 > I was mentally working out some Worth the Candle meta Self-Insert scenarios and I came up with an original entad.
 It is similar to the Rod of Whispers in that it can permanently grant a unique magic.
 Similar to the Temple of Silence, it takes careful management of how people interact with it to get the most out of it.
 I give you the Mentalists Spoon.
+>
 > The exact power granted by the spoon depends on how the would-be mage interacts with it.
 The spoon only grants power(s) once per person, but can grant 1-3 powers depending on the exact interaction the person uses.
 After being granted, the mage can gradually strengthen the power(s) with practice.
+>
 > There are 3 basic ways of interacting with the spoon:
+>
 > * Passively meditating on the spoon tends to result in telepathic/mind-reading/empathic/clairvoyant powers and occasionally psychometric or material analysis powers.
 The exact variant of meditation influences the exact power.
 The spoon needs to be undisturbed while the would-be mage focuses on it.
 With meditation practice ahead of time, it take around 24-36 hours (does not need to be continuous can be interrupted) worth of meditation while in the spoon's presence.
 > * Visualizing and focusing willpower on the spoon tends to result in various forms of telekinesis, occasionally minor space warping around object, occasionally metal liquefaction/melting or pyrokinesis.
 The exact variant of visualization influences the exact power.
 It generally takes around 4-6 hours of uninterrupted focus on the spoon to gain magic this way.
 At the end of this period of time, the power spontaneously manifests on/at the spoon all the spoon will automatically restore itself.
 The spoon does not need to be completely undisturbed, powers activating on it won't interrupt focus on it, but physically handling it will.
 > * Physically handling the spoon tends to result in a mix of a boost to dexterity, minor illusions, minor material manipulation/alteration of small objects, and rarely pseudo-Elf Luck.
 With practice ahead of time, physically bending spoons and performing sleight of hand with spoon it generally takes around 1-2 minutes to gain magic this way.
 Sleight of hand that doesn't appear to bend the spoon tends to result in more dexterity (and rarely Elf Luck), more physically bending the spoon (it resets after the power is granted) tends to result in more object manipulation, and sleight of hand focused on appearing to bend the spoon tends to result in more illusion focused power.
+>
 > The exact power manifested varies with the exact variant of the method of interaction used, and there is an element of chance.
 Mixing variants tends to result in multiple powers that start out weaker and take longer to develop to full strength (1-2 years for a single power 3-4 years for 2-3 powers).
 Going for more powers also results in a bigger element of chance with the powers.
 To put some numbers on there is around a 90% chance of a particular variant of interaction matching to a particular power if it is a single power vs. 50-75% chance for 2 powers and only a 30-60% chance for 3 powers.
+>
 > Some examples of exact powers and the variant interaction that tends to results in them:
+>
 > * Periodically closing your eyes and visualizing the spoon while meditating passively on the spoon tends to result in visual clairvoyance (tens of feet initially up to hundreds of feet)
 >    * Focusing on the details of the spoon might make this clairvoyance more detailed focus but limit the overall area it can look at.
 >    * Focusing on the surrounding of the spoon might make the clairvoyance take a birds-eye view but be unable to zoom in.